2 min read

 3. Reduced compliance burden

-Formerly, various indirect taxes such as Central Excise, entry tax, OCTROI, VAT/Central Sales taxes needed different agencies for their management.
-Now, with the introduction of GST, all these taxes have been subsumed.
+Formerly, various indirect taxes such as central excise, entry tax, OCTROI, VAT/ Central Sales taxes needed different agencies for their management.
+With the introduction of GST, all these taxes have been subsumed.
 Manufacturers are now experiencing a reduced compliance burden.
 Therefore, textile traders can now concentrate more on business expansion without worrying about complicated compliance activities.

 4. Impact on exports

-The recent rise in textile exports shows there's a rise in demand for Indian goods.
-This can also be due to reduced input cost, which might have been reflected in the final price of products.
-The growth of textile exports in India has been impressive over the recent months.
+The recent rise in textile exports shows that there is rise in demand for Indian goods.
+This can also be due to reduced input costs, which might have been reflected in the final price of products.
+The growth of textile exports in India has been impressive in recent months.